 5) Feel Admiration

 Think of someone you admire or who inspires you.
-Maybe it was a high school teacher, an activist or someone you currently work with.
+Maybe it’s a high school teacher, an activist, or someone you currently work with.

 Hold them in your mind and let the feeling of inspiration wash over you.
 Feeling inspired is a wonderful way to access our joy.